We're Not in IKEA Anymore

-Few nuovo-Nordic brands so precisely express forward-thinking Scandinavian design more than Muuto, whose name literally means “new perspective” in its native Finnish.
+Few nuovo-Nordic brands so precisely express forward-thinking Scandinavian design more than Muuto, whose name literally means “new perspective” in Finnish.
 Muuto aims at a combination of clean lines, craftsmanship and functionality with fresh materials.
 Expect plenty of powder-coated, lightweight metal frames, waxed wood, contemporary textiles and, like others on this list, Nordic-Japanese hybrids (like this handsome drink tray).

 Despite a name that suggests kitsch, Fjordfiesta’s foundation lies firmly in classically Nordic material use — just with a distinct twist in shape.
 Nearly every product features wood in some way, with most being made entirely of it.
 You won’t find slats and clean lines, however.
 Passive ergonomics prevail through its collection of tables, chairs, benches and more.

 High-end shoelaces, a minimalist watch, a book on Japanese design and more.
 Read the Story